gashok13193/DevOps-Docs/Kubernetes/Delete_Namespace.md

 Reattach DNS

-Restart integrations
+Restart external integrations

-This can take hours.
+⏱️ This can take hours during an outage.

-HOW TO PREVENT THIS FOREVER
+🛡️ HOW TO PREVENT THIS FOREVER
-1️⃣ Use RBAC properly
+1️⃣ Use RBAC Properly

+Allow only read access:

 verbs: ["get", "list"]

-❌ No delete for humans
+❌ No delete access for humans in prod

-2️⃣ Disable namespace deletion
+2️⃣ Disable Namespace Deletion

-Admission controllers:
+Use admission controllers:

 OPA Gatekeeper

 Kyverno

-Rule:
+Example rule:

 Block delete namespace if label = prod

-3️⃣ Separate kubeconfig contexts kubectl config use-context prod
+3️⃣ Separate kubeconfig Contexts kubectl config use-context prod

-Use:
+Best practices:

-Red terminal
+Red terminal theme

-Loud prompt
+Loud prompt (⚠️ PROD ⚠️)

-4️⃣ SRE Rule
+4️⃣ Golden SRE Rule

-Humans should NOT have delete access in production.
+🚫 Humans should NOT have delete access in production.

+Only automation.
+Only GitOps.